Get Your Tetanus Shots From Family Urgent Care

 The tetanus vaccine is essential not only for young children but also for adults following an injury to prevent a deadly bacterial infection known as tetanus.

-Tetanus, also known as lockjaw, is an infection caused by a bacteria named as Clostridium tetani.
-This bacteria lives in soil, dust, manure and rusty tools.
-If this bacteria enters the body, it can produce a toxin that leads to painful muscle contractions, making it hard to open the mouth or swallow.
+Tetanus, also known as lockjaw, is an infection caused by a bacterium named Clostridium tetani.
+This bacterium lives in soil, dust, manure and rusty tools.
+If it enters the body, it can produce a toxin that leads to painful muscle contractions, making it hard to open the mouth or swallow.

 When Can You Get Vaccinated For Tetanus?